Cooking for a crowd can be one of the most stressful tasks you've ever tackled.

 Similarly, if you've only got one oven, it's critical to ensure that it doesn't need to be at 500 F for the rack of lamb at the same time it needs to be at 400 F for the onion tart.

 Ideally, you want to evenly distribute the cooking for the various courses across all your available heat sources.
+Maybe one roasted or baked dish, a couple of items on the stovetop (simmered or sautéed), and one cold item like a salad or dessert.

 It's tempting to try to do some of the cooking on the grill outside, while doing the rest inside, but unless you can be in two places at once, you might want to think twice about this plan.